-A career and technical education degree consisting of at least 60 semester credits provides students with skills and competencies for gainful employment in a career and/or technical education area.
+The Associate in Applied Science (A.A.S.) career and technical education degree consists of at least 60 semester credits and provides students with skills and competencies for gainful employment in a career and/or technical education area.
 The A.A.S. degree is not intended nor designed for transfer directly to a baccalaureate program.
 A.A.S. programs may, however, include some baccalaureate-level course offerings.
 Components of General Education included within the A.A.S. must be consistent with levels of quality and rigor appropriate to higher education.
 The issuance of an A.A.S. degree requires that the student's work has been evaluated and stated outcomes have been met.
 The student must earn a cumulative 2.0 GPA or better for all courses used to meet degree requirements.
 (UHCCP #5.203)